DadBodDao/DadBodDocs/docs/DadBodNFT.md

 - Outfit
 - Back

 Each DadBod will have a golden ear, which will set him apart from all the other Bods roaming the game.
+DadBod genetics are static and will be locked at the time of mint.
+You cannot change them.
+DadBod items are dynamic: You can unequip the ones he comes with and equip different ones when you acquire them in the game.

 ## DadBod Utility
 Anyone can purchase access to DadBod by buying a Bod to play with.
 DadBods provide automatic access to the game.
 An automatic, beautiful, Bod.
-When someone purchases access to the game, 20% of that purchase will be split among DadBod NFT holders.
+When someone purchases access to the game, 20% of that purchase will be split among all DadBod NFT holders.
 Each DadBod represents a fraction of that 20%.

 Example: